 Written by Kellianne Doyle on 2017-07-18.
 Posted in Travel Argentina

 Voluntario Global works with sixteen different projects and while I have only worked with two so far, I am beyond amazed at how wonderful they both are.

 Voluntario Global helps local communities by being available to discuss anything that local organizations need, and offering ideas for further change and development.

-Location: General Pacheco, Tigre.
-Province of Buenos Aires.
+Location: General Pacheco.
+Buenos Aires.
 Argentina